CUTP/Protocol/Protocol_EN.md

 If the authCount is greater than 0, the transaction number needs to be back checked

-### Withness Check
+### Witness Check

-After the Withness witness receives the authentication request, look up the corresponding UTXO at the outpoint position
+After the Witness witness receives the authentication request, look up the corresponding UTXO at the outpoint position

 If authCount = 0, simply verify that the transaction’s input can be legally constructed as Token UTXO